10 Goth Garden Plants: Dark Foliage Picks for a Moody Garden

 The intense dark chocolate brown leaves of the Dark Side of the Moon astilbe.
 Image courtesy of Proven Winners, provenwinners.com.

-8. Decadence® Dark Chocolate False Indigo
+8. Decadence® Dark Chocolate False Indigo, a Dark Flowering Perennial for Full Sun

 Decadence® ‘Dark Chocolate’ Baptisia hybrid